Step 1: Generate a Presentation Outline

 - Design prompt: "Suggest a visual design direction including colors, fonts, and image descriptions."

-With ChatGPT Toolbox's prompt chaining feature (Premium), you can save this entire sequence and execute it with one click.
+With AI Toolbox's prompt chaining feature (Premium), you can save this entire sequence and execute it with one click.
 Change the topic and audience variables, and you have a complete new presentation workflow in minutes.
-This is especially powerful for teams that create presentations frequently — consultants, sales teams, and marketing departments.
+This is especially powerful for teams that create presentations frequently - consultants, sales teams, and marketing departments.

 Organize your presentation chains in Toolbox folders by department or client.
 A "Q1 Client Decks" folder might contain conversations for each client's QBR, all generated from the same prompt chain but customized with different data.